Choose Trek

 width=667

 Right, when you start from Ghangaria in 30 minutes forest check post arrives.
-The check post might not be an attraction but right before check post, there is a gushing waterfall called Laxman waterfall.
-Another 20 minutes into the greenery and next furious attraction comes.
-At this point, the Pushpavati river flows furiously below a wooden bridge.
-It is quite a common yet a unique and mesmerizing capture.
+The check post might not be an attraction but right before the check post, there is a gushing waterfall called Laxman Waterfall.
+Another 20 minutes into the greenery and the next furious attraction comes.
+At this point, the Pushpavati River flows furiously below a wooden bridge.
+It is quite a common yet unique and mesmerizing capture.
 The trail is steep and stone paved like the previous day.
 You can find many bridges and landslide areas when you enter the valley.

-The valley is thousand times stupendous than you might have imagined.
+The valley is thousand times more stupendous than you might have imagined.
 It truly makes the Himalayan peaks lively and cherishing.
-Blue Poppy, Snake Foil, White Leaf Hog Foot, Himalayan Rose, Meadow Geranium, Dog Flower, Hooked Stick Seed are the native flowers.
-These astounding colorful blossoms end after 5 km stretch at a glacier.
-If the weather is clear the mighty Himalayan peaks of Nilgiri Parvat, Bhyundar Khal, Rattaban, Gauri Parvat etc. in the background.
+Blue Poppy, Snake Foil, White Leaf Hog Foot, Himalayan Rose, Meadow Geranium, Dog Flower, and Hooked Stick Seed are the native flowers.
+These astounding colourful blossoms end after a 5 km stretch at a glacier.
+If the weather is clear the mighty Himalayan peaks of Nilgiri Parvat, Bhyundar Khal, Rattaban, Gauri Parvat, etc. in the background.
 Today’s journey will conclude with your coming back to Ghangaria before nightfall.

 Day 4 : Ghangaria to Hemkund Sahib and back to Ghangaria